brunobortolotti/2db/README.md

 # README #

-2db is a php class created to make mysql queries easier.
+2db is a php class created to make your mysql queries easier.

 ### Setup ###

-First of all you must require the class
+First of all you must require the class file.

 ```
 #!php